The Covenant in the Community

-We’re delighted that all local councils in Great Britain have now signed a Community Covenant and are starting to implement tangible measures that benefit the Armed Forces community.
-Across the country, councils have been reviewing their housing allocation policies, setting up new webpages for the Armed Forces community, and briefing GPs and health professionals about the needs of the Armed Forces community in their area.
+In practice, this means local councils and civilian groups are committed to work together to ensure that members of the Armed Forces community:

+Across the country, local authorities have been training staff about the Covenant, setting up new webpages for the Armed Forces community, reviewing their housing allocation policies, and briefing GPs and health professionals about the needs of the Armed Forces community in their area.

 This focused, collaborative approach is helping to improve the everyday lives of millions of members of the Armed Forces community.

 We have produced guidance to help local authorities establish successful Covenant groups and address the big issues facing the Armed Forces community.
 You can download our best practice guide, checklist and what's next? document.